reinhart1010/nix/docs/en/common/cargo-login.md

 `cargo login`

-- Specify the name of the registry to use (registry names can be defined in the config - the default is <https://crates.io>):
+- Use the specified registry (registry names can be defined in the config - the default is <https://crates.io>):

 `cargo login --registry `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">name</span>